 Alternative to mortgage refinancing: Making extra payments

 If your goal is to save on interest, there’s more than one way to do it.
 Aside from a 15-year refinance, you could regularly make extra payments toward your principal balance.
-The advantage of doing this is that you retain a low minimum monthly payment — so you have some flexibility in your budget if needed — and you still pay off your loan more quickly.
+The advantage of doing this is that you retain a low minimum monthly payment — so you have some flexibility in your budget if needed — and you still pay off your loan faster.

 Example: Making extra mortgage payments